ProfSynapse/postiz-app/apps/README.md

 ## Docker Build Tips

 1. Each service has its own .dockerignore to optimize builds
-2. Build caches use sharing=locked to prevent concurrent access issues
+2. Build caches use simple, unique IDs
-3. Cache IDs are consistent across services for shared caches
+3. Shared code is copied into each service's container
 4. Environment variables are set at runtime

 ## Railway Configuration